-- Tilt up/down for more than 1.5 seconds to seek up or down to the next station. - Press the ENTER button to show the list of preset stations.
+• Tilt up/down for more than 1.5 seconds to seek up or down to the next station.

-XM/SXM (if so equipped):
+XM/SXM (if so equipped)

-- Tilt up/down for less than 1.5 seconds to increase or decrease the preset station. - Tilt up/down for more than 1.5 seconds to go to the next or previous channel. - Press the ENTER button to show the XM/SXM Menu.
+- Tilt up/down for less than 1.5 seconds to increase or decrease the preset station. - Tilt up/down for more than 1.5 seconds to go to the next or previous category.